superchromat/InfinityBike/README.md

 [![Link to youtube video](https://img.youtube.com/vi/j3q3ih8c10g/0.jpg)](https://www.youtube.com/watch?v=j3q3ih8c10g)

 ## Where are we in development
-In it's current form, the code should compile on a Windows or Mac.
+In its current form, the code should compile on a Windows or Mac.
 We have the communication between Arduino and Unity established and we even have a demo track that you can use to test your set-up.
 If you want to take full advantage of this work, you will need to have access to a 3D printer.
 (Tip : A lot of community libraries are starting to have them available to the public.)
 Alternatively, you could design and machine your own parts.
-If you do let us know!
+If you do, let us know!

 ## Installation
 To participate to this project, start by cloning the repository to a drive on your computer.
 You should get all the assets for the Unity program in the Infinity Bike folder and the Arduino Code in the ArduiBike folder.